trevordblack/Juliog/README.md

 julia> created_wire := A & B
 ```

  Note that this is functionally equivalent to using the = operator at the gate level

-The = operator is converted to the := operator in preprocessing and the := is ultimately used for conversion to gate-level
+ The = operator is converted to the := operator in preprocessing and the := is ultimately used for assignment once converting to Verilog and Julia

-A reason the designer may choose to use := over = is for ease of code clarity

-keeping assignments as := may improve code legibility
+  A reason the designer may choose to use := over = is for ease of code clarity, keeping assignments as := may improve code legibility

 3) Using = or := to declare an as of yet undeclared wire